 Make invitations that look like boarding passes or passports, giving your guests a sneak peek of the fun to come.
 If you're not the crafty type, many invitation companies have travel-themed invites available.

 A Honeymoon Shower for Jane Smith,

 Come celebrate Jane's soon-to-be marriage to John Doe.
 After they tie the knot, they're honeymooning in Hawaii!
-Let's help her get in the mood with a Hawaiian Luau.
+Let's help her get in the mood with a Hawaiian luau.

 Please bring a gift that John and Jane can enjoy on their honeymoon.
 They are also registered at The Honeymoon Registry and Crate & Barrel.

-Honeymoon Shower Food and Drinks
+Food and Drinks

-When you're throwing a honeymoon shower you'll want to match the cocktails and snacks to the theme.
-In fact, the food and drinks are perhaps the most key element to help guests get in the spirit!
+When you're throwing a honeymoon shower, you'll want to match the cocktails and snacks to the theme.
+In fact, the food and drinks are perhaps the key elements that will help guests get in the spirit!

 For island destinations, just a few tropical flowers and bright tablecloths are all that's needed.
 For European trips, you can use touristy icons like the Eiffel Tour or Spanish bullfighters.
-Or, for a more chic and modern look, just use the color schemes and artwork from that country's signature artists (ie, pink and black for Paris, red and yellow for Barcelona).
+Or, for a more chic and modern look, just use the color schemes and artwork from that country's signature artists (e.g., pink and black for Paris, red and yellow for Barcelona).

 For Jamaica, Bunny Wailer and Bob Marley are obvious choices, while Carla Bruni is perfect for a Parisian Party.
 And though you might think about the Brothers Cazimero or Iz for a Hawaiian party, truthfully they're a bit slow.
 You might be better off going with fun lounge music like the Montefiori Cocktail albums, Tipsy, or Jack Johnson.

 Of course, you could always play some bridal shower games at a honeymoon shower, but you could also plan activities that somewhat reflect what the couple will be doing on their honeymoon.
 For example, try a mixology lesson, get spa treatments, hire some traditional dancers from the destination country, or just whip up some beautiful food and drinks from their destination.
 As a nod to the game-loving guests, you could offer a trivia contest about the country, mixed with a few questions about the couple's past travels.

 To get everyone into the honeymoon spirit, you can ask guests to dress in vacation-appropriate clothing.
-For example, for Hawaii you could have leis and sunglasses for them to wear.
-For island destinations you could have some pretty flowers and bobby pins available so guests can tuck blooms behind their ears.
+For example, for Hawaii, you could have leis and sunglasses for them to wear.
+For island destinations, you could have some pretty flowers and bobby pins available so guests can tuck blooms behind their ears.